simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-04
+<br />**Date image released:**  2024-11-05
 <br />**This image is owned by:**
-Fényes Lóránd
+Josh Dury

-<br />**Title of the image:**  M42: The Great Nebula in Orion
+<br />**Title of the image:**  Milky Way over Easter Island
-<br />**Description for the image:**  The Great Nebula in Orion, an immense, nearby starbirth region, is probably the most famous of all astronomical nebulas.
-Here, glowing gas surrounds hot young stars at the edge of an immense interstellar molecular cloud only 1500 light-years away.
-In the featured deep image in assigned colors highlighted by emission in oxygen and hydrogen, wisps and sheets of dust and gas are particularly evident.
-The Great Nebula in Orion can be found with the unaided eye near the easily identifiable belt of three stars in the popular constellation Orion.
-In addition to housing a bright open cluster of stars known as the Trapezium, the Orion Nebula contains many stellar nurseries.
-These nurseries contain much hydrogen gas, hot young stars, proplyds, and stellar jets spewing material at high speeds.
-Also known as M42, the Orion Nebula spans about 40 light years and is located in the same spiral arm of our Galaxy as the Sun.
+<br />**Description for the image:**  Why were the statues on Easter Island built?
+No one is sure.
+What is sure is that over 900 large stone statues called moais exist there.
+The Rapa Nui (Easter Island) moais stand, on average, over twice as tall as a person and have over 200 times as much mass.
+It is thought that the unusual statues were created about 600 years ago in the images of local leaders of a vibrant and ancient civilization.
+Rapa Nui has been declared by UNESCO to a World Heritage Site.
+Pictured here, some of the stone giants were imaged last month under the central band of our Milky Way galaxy.
+Previously unknown moais are still being discovered.
+Alternative Multi-APOD Front Page: MyUniverseHub.com
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/Orion_Lorand_1992.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/IslandMoai_Dury_2831.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).